Your account

 - Cancelled when admin cancels the subscription.
 Read-only access for 90 days for export purposes; data deleted after that unless you request preservation.

-Multi-tenant scenarios
+Multi-account scenarios

 A few common patterns: